 Remembering Joe Green: The Life & Art of Giuseppe Verdi

-One of the Bard of Avon’s biggest fans was none other the Father of Italian Opera, Giuseppe Verdi
+Quite possibly the biggest fan of the Bard of Avon to ever exist was none other than the Father of Italian Opera, Giuseppe Verdi

-Even the Maestro, himself, can be a star struck fan of artistic greatness.
-In fact, Giuseppe Verdi was so thoroughly well versed in this man’s artistry it’s not a stretch to say the Italian composer may very well have been one of his biggest admirers.
+Even the Maestro, himself, was star struck when it came to artistic greatness.
+In fact, Giuseppe Verdi was so thoroughly well versed in this one man’s artistry, it’s not a stretch to say the Father of Italian Opera could very well have been one of his biggest fans.

-This hyper-fandom is evidenced by the Maestro not only having read each and every one of this man’s numerous works, he had done so repeatedly.
+This hyper-fandom is evidenced by the Maestro not only having read each and every one of this man’s numerous works, he did so repeatedly.
 This famed personality was so revered by the composer, a special term of endearment was reserved for him whenever Verdi used the word “Pappa”.
-So highly regarded was this man’s artistic genius, Giuseppe Verdi took four of his complete works and set them each to music.
+Giuseppe Verdi held this man’s genius in such high regard, the Maestro took four of his complete works and set them each to music.

-I can only be referring to the man whom many consider to be the greatest writer of the English language and whose plays are as timely today as when they were when originally written 500 years ago – the Bard of Avon, William Shakespeare.
+I could only be inferring to that 17th century British actor whom many consider to be the greatest writer of the English language and whose plays are as timely today as when they were originally written some 500 years ago – the Bard of Avon, William Shakespeare.

-Verdi took 4 of Shakespeare’s plays and set them in operatic form with one being the fusion of 2 of the Bard’s creations written for the theatrical stage: Macbeth, Falstaff (an operatic combination of The Merry Wives of Windsor and Henry IV), and Othello (in Italian, Otello).
+As the ultimate homage from one monumental artist to another, the Maestro wrote three operas from four of Shakespeare’s plays with one of those operas being the fusion of two of the Bard’s pieces written for the theatrical stage: Macbeth, Falstaff (an operatic combination of The Merry Wives of Windsor and Henry IV), and Othello (in Italian, “Otello”).

-Much has been written about the latter two.
-Composed at the twilight of his life when the Maestro was 80 years old, Falstaff is the last of Verdi’s creations.
-His only comedy, (actually his only successful comedy, Verdi tried his hand making with the musical yuk-yuks with his 2nd opera that ended up a complete flop) is seen by many music scholars as a culmination of the Maestro’s music genius and amassed artistic experiences as well as a highly personalized Swan Song which bids farewell to a career spanning many decades that traversed through generations.
+Composed at the twilight of his life when he was 80 years old, Falstaff is the last of Verdi’s operatic creations and is the Maestro’s only comedy (actually his only successful comedy, Verdi tried his hand making with the musical yuk-yuks with his 2nd opera that ended up being a complete flop).
+“Falstaff” is seen by many music scholars as a culmination of the Maestro’s musical genius and amassed artistic experiences as well as a highly personalized Swan Song which bade farewell to a composing career that traversed across generations.

 Otello is the musical version of Shakespeare’s play of the same name but without the letter “H”.
-Whereas most renditions of classic works usually detract from their source, many agree that Verdi’s masterpiece actually accentuates the Bard’s original efforts.
-The opera departs from the play with certain choice scenes, its music making the story of the passion filled Moor destroyed by “the green eyed monster” a fuller, richer theatrical experience, overall.
+Whereas most renditions of a well established work usually detract from the source, many agree Verdi’s masterpiece actually accentuates the Bard’s original theatrical effort.
+The opera departs from the play in certain choice scenes where the music makes the story of the passion filled Moor destroyed by “the green eyed monster” a fuller and richer dramatic experience, overall.
 Critics and fans alike state that what the opera lacks in original poetry or text is resolved by Verdi’s sublime music.

 Which leaves us with the Scottish Play.

-After Ballo, Macbeth is my 2nd favorite Verdi opera with the two pieces making up my top 5 favorite musical works of all time.
-Plus, I’ll take a Shakespearean remake that’s top heavy on the forces of the diabolical complete with blood covered ghosts rising from the grave to seek vengeance among the living any day of the week, thank you very much.
+After “Un Ballo in Maschera”, Macbeth is my 2nd favorite Verdi opera with the two pieces making up my top 5 favorite musical works of all time.
+Plus, I’ll take a musical version of a Shakespearean play that’s already chock full of diabolical witchcraft complete with blood covered ghosts rising from the grave to seek vengeance among the living, any day of the week, thank you very much.

-Along with discussing how Ms. Verrett’s artistry was pivotal with my evolutionary growth as both a singer and a human being, the article also retells the story of Shirley’s biggest operatic triumph which eventually became one of her signature roles – Lady Macbeth in Verdi’s Macbeth.
+Along with discussing how Ms. Verrett’s artistry was pivotal with my evolutionary growth as both a singer and a human being, the article also retells the story of Shirley’s biggest operatic triumph when she transitioned from the mezzo-soprano to the dramatic soprano repertoire that eventually became one of her signature roles – Lady Macbeth in Verdi’s Macbeth.
 To quote that piece:

-In the 1979 Deutsche Grammaphone studio recording, Verrett makes this inquiry under her breath but with a “Just you wait til I get you alone” intensity.
-She literally hisses at her husband with a hushed tone of seething, vitriolic rage for making a mentally questionable display of himself in public.
+In the 1979 Deutsche Grammaphone studio recording, Verrett makes this inquiry under her breath but the question is spiked with a “Just you wait til I get you alone” intensity.
+She literally hisses the question at her husband with a hushed tone of seething rage.

-Shirley’s performances in the operatic version of the Scottish play made audiences delirious with her chameleon like dramatic abilities displaying Lady Macbeth’s power-starved psyche from many different angles.
-Nowhere was this more apparent than in Verdi’s homeland of Italy.
-Verrett’s Lady Macbeth was so well received at La Scala, the Milanese dubbed her with their own triumphant title of dualistic distinction, “La Nera Callas”, “The Black Callas”.
+Shirley Verrett’s performances of Lady Macbeth made audiences delirious with her chameleon-like dramatic ability to show the juxtaposing sides of the female lead role’s power-starved psyche.
+Nowhere was this more apparent than in the composer’s homeland of Italy.
+Verrett’s Lady Macbeth was so well received at La Scala, the Milanese dubbed her with their own triumphant title of dualistic distinction, “La Nera Callas”, “The Black Callas”,”

-Below: In the longest theatrical cape known to Man, Shirley Verrett sings her celebrated 1975 interpretation of Lady Macbeth from Giuseppe Verdi’s opera “Macbeth” from the Maestro’s hometown opera house of Milan’s La Scala.
+Below: Wearing the longest theatrical cape in the history of Theater, Shirley Verrett performs her celebrated 1975 interpretation of Lady Macbeth from Giuseppe Verdi’s opera “Macbeth” which took place in the Maestro’s hometown opera house of Milan’s La Scala.